All case studies

 PostGIS + PostgreSQL

-Geospatial routing, region management, trip records
+Geospatial routing, region polygons, trip records

 Redis + Celery

-WebSocket Layer
+Real-time Layer

-AWS S3 (async)
+Payments + AWS S3 (async)

 03Key Decisions